-If the student misses four consecutive letters, say: "Look at all the letters.
-Point to and tell me the ones you know."
-If the student doesn't name any letters correctly, record a score of zero, and proceed to the next question.
+If the student misses all letter names in the first row, move the blank paper below the next row.
+Slide your finger under the whole row while saying: "Look at all the letters.
+Point to and tell me the letter names you know."
+Pause for up to 5 seconds on each row.
+If a student doesn't name any letters correctly move the blank paper below the next row and repeat for all remaining rows.

-1 pt. for each correctly named letter (26 pts. possible)
+■ 1 pt. for each correctly named letter (26 pts. possible)